 \para{CGPP intuition} Since the vector field's equations of motion \eqref{eq:vector_mode_equations} take the same form as a scalar field's equations of motion \eqref{eq:mode_equation}, the Bogolubov coefficients are calculated in the same way.
-Notice that the transverse modes obey the same equations of motion as the modes of a conformally coupled scalar field with $\xi=\ssfrac{1}{6}$; see \eref{eq:omegak_scalar}.
-Thus, one should anticipate the same behavior in regard to CGPP, \eg, a suppression of particle production as $m \to 0$.
-On the other hand, the longitudinal-polarization mode has a time-dependent equation of motion, even for $m = 0$, and one expects some amount of particle production.
-It is important to remember that sending $m \to 0$ in the de Broglie-Proca action yields the theory of a massless vector and a massless scalar with $\omega_k^2 = k^2 + R/6$.
+Note that the transverse modes obey the same equations of motion as the modes of a conformally coupled scalar field with $\xi=\ssfrac{1}{6}$; see \eref{eq:omegak_scalar}.
+Thus, one should anticipate the same behavior in regard to CGPP, for example, a suppression of particle production as $m \to 0$.
+However, the longitudinal polarization mode has a time-dependent equation of motion, even for $m = 0$, and one expects some amount of particle production.
+Remember that sending $m \to 0$ in the de Broglie-Proca action yields the theory of a massless vector and a massless scalar with $\omega_k^2 = k^2 + a^2 R/6$.

-\para{Numerical example} Figures~\ref{fig:spectrum}~and~\ref{fig:abundances} show the numerical results of evaluating CGPP for a massive vector field in Quadratic Inflation.
+\para{Numerical example} Figures~\ref{fig:spectrum}~and~\ref{fig:abundances} show the numerical results when CGPP is evaluated for a massive vector field in quadratic inflation.
 The comoving number density spectrum is shown in \fref{fig:spectrum} for a vector field with mass $m = 0.1 \He$.
 Both the transverse and longitudinal polarization modes display a blue-tilted spectrum that rises like $\tk^2$ for small values of $\tk = k / \ae \He$.
 The spectrum reaches a peak at scales $\tk \approx \tk_\star^\mathrm{(late)} \equiv \tm^{1/3}$, corresponding to modes that are entering the horizon at the same time when the field is released from Hubble drag; see \eref{eq:kstar_def}.
-The suppression of $n_k$ toward small $k$ translates into a similar suppression in the dimensionless power spectrum $\Delta_\delta^2(k)$, and allows the model to evade constraints on dark matter isocurvature \cite{Graham:2015rva}; see \sref{sub:inhomogeneity}.
+The suppression of $n_k$ toward small $k$ translates into a similar suppression in the dimensionless power spectrum $\Delta_\delta^2(k)$ and allows the model to evade constraints on dark-matter isocurvature \cite{Graham:2015rva}; see \sref{sub:inhomogeneity}.